 For accessibility reasons, the French and English seminar descriptions are now presented on separate pages.
 View the French descriptions.

-ANT 5141 Research Methodology in Anthropology (3 units)
+ANT 5100 Contemporary Theory in Anthropology (3 units)

-ANT 6150 Research Proposal in Anthropology (3 units)
+ANT 6150 Methodology and Research Proposal in Anthropology (3 units)

 SOC 6101 Research Design in Sociology (3 units)

 What does it mean to think sociologically?
 We often associate thinking sociologically with familiarity with sociological theories and concepts, being able to critically read and understand existing sociological research in a given domain, or with knowledge of the diverse suite of methods available to contemporary sociologists.
 While thinking sociologically certainly involves all of these, it is the ability to link all of these aspects in a coherent, structured reflexive process that we call research that distinguishes sociological from other forms of thought.
 Research is not an easy practice to convey, not least because it is composed of a variety of tacit mental and non-mental processes, of which sometimes researchers themselves are unaware.

 Fortunately, “research” is most clearly crystallised in one of the key artefacts of sociological practice, namely the seemingly ordinary research proposal.
 Although the research proposal is frequently understood as a formulaic template in which one only has to slot in the appropriate information, the reality is that its generalized uniformity belies the creative and vital sociological thinking that it encapsulates.

 The introduction, which ironically is the last thing to be written, the literature review, the statement of the problem – also known in our School by the French term “problematization”, the research question, the theoretical framework, and the methodology are not just sections in a document but key moments in the actual process of thinking sociologically, which is inseparable from undertaking research be it empirical or theoretical.